OPUSLab/SparseDeepBoltzmannMachines/README.md

 Contributions to improve the code or extend its functionality are welcome.
 Please feel free to submit issues or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 This implementation is based on the algorithms as described in:

--
--
+- "A Practical Guide to Training Restricted Boltzmann Machines" by Geoffrey E. Hinton

 ## Contact

-If you have any questions or suggestions, please open an issue in this repository or contact Shuvro Chowdhury at [schowdhury.eee@gmail.com].
+If you have any questions or suggestions, please open an issue in this repository or contact Shaila Niazi (sniazi@ucsb.edu).